junxit/us-congress-bills-113/metadata.md

 - 2014-07-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H6933)
 - 2014-07-28 — The Speaker announced the title of H.R.
 594 was amended in the form at the desk.
 Agreed to without objection.
 - 2014-07-28 — The title of the measure was amended.
 Agreed to without objection.
+- 2014-07-29 — Received in the Senate.
+- 2014-08-01 — Read twice.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 529.